 Student Representative Council

 The Student Representative Council (SRC) is made up of one student, through peer voting, from each class.
-The group meets regularly throughout the term to give the students the opportunity to make meaningful contributions to school life by voicing their ideas.
-Their ideas, once discussed amongst the group are then presented to the school leadership team to be considered for implementation in the school.
+The group meets regularly throughout the term to give the students the opportunity to voice their class’ ideas about improving our school.
+Their ideas, once discussed and agreed upon by the SRC group, are then presented to the school leadership team to be considered for implementation in the school.
 This collaborative approach allows the students to develop a sense of meaningful contribution towards the organisation and culture of the school.

 Buddy Program for Kindergarten

-Each new Kindergarten student meets their Year Six buddy before they start school during the Kinder Yana Program.
-The Year Six buddies guide the Kindergarten students in their first experiences of school.
-They help their new Kinder friends to grow in confidence and independence in their first year of school.
+Each new Kindergarten student meets their Year Six buddy before they start school during the Kinder Transition Program.
+The Year Six buddies support the Kindergarten students when they start school and help their new Kinder friends to grow in confidence and independence throughout their first year of school.
 During the year the Kinder and Year 6 children develop a strong bond.

-Parents are encouraged to discuss these extra-curricular activities with their child.
-The times for these activities vary each week as teachers have playground duties to fulfil and volunteer their time for these activities.
-These activities are announced each morning and can be found on the student notice board under the COLA.
+Times for these activities vary each week as teachers volunteer their time in between their playground duties.
+These activities are announced each morning and can be found on the student notice board on the daily schedule.